 - chemotherapy drugs, such as hydroxyurea

-It’s essential to work with your doctor to manage MF.
-Frequent monitoring is key to reducing your risk of MF complications.
-Your doctor may request that you come in for blood counts and physical exams once or twice per year or as often as once a week.
+It’s essential to work with a doctor to manage MF.
+Frequent monitoring can help reduce your risk of MF complications.
+The doctor may request that you visit regularly for blood counts, other testing, and physical exams.

-If you currently have no symptoms and low-risk MF, there’s no evidence that you’ll benefit from earlier interventions.
-Your doctor may wait to begin treatments until your condition progresses.
+If you currently have no symptoms and low risk MF, there’s no evidence that you’ll benefit from earlier interventions.
+The doctor may wait to begin treatments until your condition progresses.

-The JAK inhibitors ruxolitinib and fedratinib target abnormal pathway signaling caused by a common MF gene mutation.
-These drugs have been shown to significantly reduce spleen size and address other debilitating symptoms including bone and joint pain.
+The JAK inhibitors ruxolitinib (Jakafi) and fedratinib (Inrebic) target abnormal pathway signaling caused by a common MF gene mutation.
+These drugs have been shown to significantly reduce spleen size and address other debilitating symptoms, including bone and joint pain.
 Research suggests they may significantly reduce the risk of complications and increase survival.

-A bone marrow transplant is the only treatment that can potentially cure MF.
-It involves receiving an infusion of stem cells from a healthy donor, which replace faulty stem cells causing MF symptoms.
+An allogeneic stem cell transplantation is the only treatment that can potentially cure MF.
+It involves receiving an infusion of stem cells from a healthy donor, which replaces the faulty stem cells causing MF symptoms.

 This procedure carries significant and potentially life threatening risks.
 Doctors typically only recommend it for people with MF with an expected survival of less than 5 years.

 Many ongoing trials continue to explore new treatments.
-Stay in touch with your doctor and discuss which treatments may be appropriate for you.
+Stay in touch with the doctor treating your myelofibrosis and discuss the appropriate treatments.